Ask us a question.

 Like most Pothos, it will adapt and live in most lighting conditions.
 Optimal lighting conditions are moderate indirect light.
 Careful not to have it in bright direct sun as this will scorch the leaves.

-Water it thoroughly when the soil is almost dry.
+Water the Pothos thoroughly when the soil is almost dry.
 Overwatering is the number one killer of Pothos.
 Signs of overwatering are pale yellow leaves on new and old leaves.

 Based on a NASA® study, these are the known contaminants this plant will filter from your home's air.